 This chapter considers Greenhouse Gas (GHG) emission reduction policies and regulations that impact or have the potential to impact natural gas distribution companies and Cascade's methodologies for applying a cost of carbon to natural gas distribution.
-This discussion also includes the assumptions made in determining a 45-year avoided cost of natural gas and pairs these costs with associated two-year action items.
+This discussion also includes the assumptions made in determining a 45-year avoided cost of natural gas and pairs these costs with associated two- to four-year action items.

-Since the last IRP, policymakers in Washington have passed the Climate Commitment Act giving the Department of Ecology (Ecology) authority to regulate emissions GHG from natural gas distribution utilities, including customer emissions.
-In Oregon, Governor Brown issued an executive order directing state agencies to pursue GHG emission reductions under their authority, which included the Department of Environmental Quality issuing the Climate Protection Program rule in late 2021.
-Oregon's rule establishes a cap on GHG emissions for certain sectors, including natural gas distribution customer emissions, and requires significant reductions between 2022 and 2050.
-The Federal Government has been re-evaluating GHG emissions
+Since the last IRP, the Oregon Department of Environmental Quality issued the Climate Protection Program (CPP) rule, OAR 340-271-0100, in late 2021 per Governor Brown's executive order directing state agencies to pursue GHG emission reductions under their authority.1 Oregon's rule establishes a cap on GHG emissions for certain sectors, including distribution customer natural gas significant emissions, and requires reductions between 2022 and 2050.